 Can twin babies sleep in the same crib if you’re short on cash?
 Yes.

 Many twin parents are tight on cash and can only afford one crib at a time.
 If this is your situation, you can space out the crib purchases over time so that you don’t have a huge expense all at once.
 Or ask for cribs as baby shower gifts or from the grandparents!

 What about wiggly babies?

-When to Separate
+When to Separate Twins in Crib

 We kept our girls in the same crib for several months until they started getting bigger and rotating around.
-We knew it was time to separate when were jarred from sleep because Twin A had put her foot in Twin B’s head and Twin B was crying.
+We knew it was time to separate when were jarred from sleep because Twin A had put her foot on Twin B’s head and Twin B was crying.

-When that time arrived, we had two cribs in the same room, with one baby in each.
+When that time arrived, we put two cribs in the same room, with one baby in each.
 The girls seemed to miss each other at first but would call out to each other via squawks or gurgles in a form of echolocation (think bats) to make sure their sister was near.